maggienegm/RelationalDBFCC/README.md

 # Relational Database Course Projects
-This repo houses all the projects part of the [Relational Database course](https://www.freecodecamp.org/learn/relational-database) on FreeCodeCamp.
+This repo houses all the projects part of the [Relational Database course](https://www.freecodecamp.org/learn/relational-database) on freeCodeCamp.
 All projects must pass defined user tests.

 ## Project 1: Celestial Bodies Database
  This project required building a database of celestial bodies using PostgreSQL within a bash terminal of a virtual Linux machine.
 The Project1 folder includes the final database dump.